Brazil’s Senate Votes to Make Investigating Politicians Harder | The Rio Times | Brazil News

 By Lise Alves, Senior Contributing Reporter

-SÃO PAULO, BRAZIL – Brazil’s Senate approved on Wednesday a bill to curb what it dubs as ‘abuse of power’ by federal prosecutors looking into corruption allegations.
+SÃO PAULO, BRAZIL – The senate in Brazil approved on Wednesday (April 27th) a bill to curb what it dubs as ‘abuse of power’ by federal prosecutors looking into corruption allegations.
 On the same day, however, the Upper House also voted to extinguish the special legal protection held by politicians charged with corruption.

 “Of course this country needs to end the abuse of authority; but not to curtail the work of judges, prosecutors, police, which seems to be the purpose (of the bill) at this time,” said Senator Cristovam Buarque to reporters during the Senate session.